GoogleCloudPlatform/community/tutorials/appengine-python-api-firebase-auth/index.md

 ---
-title: Firebase Auth on your App Engine Pyhton Application
+title: Firebase Auth on your App Engine Python Application
 description: Learn how to authenticate API requests using Firebase Auth on App Engine
 author: archelogos
 tags: App Engine, Python, Falcon, API, Firebase, Auth, JWT
 date_published: 2017-05-05
 ---
 In this tutorial you will learn how to authenticate the requests that hit your API with JSON Web Tokens (JWT) using Firebase Auth.

 [Firebase][Firebase] is a platform that provides you tools and infrastructure to build your apps easily.

-To understand properly what a JWT is, you can find more information about it here: [JWT][https://jwt.io/]
+To understand properly what a JWT is, you can find more information about it here: [JWT](https://jwt.io/)

-This guide takes the basic concepts of an API from this tutorial: [Previous Tutorial][https://cloud.google.com/community/tutorials/appengine-python-falcon]
+This guide takes the basic concepts of an API from this tutorial: [Previous Tutorial](https://cloud.google.com/community/tutorials/appengine-python-falcon)

 [Firebase]: https://firebase.google.com/